 Final resume formatting checklist

-Before you send off your application, here’s a final checklist to make sure your resume formatting is correct and makes you come off as a professional:
+Before you send off your application, here’s a final checklist to make sure your resume formatting is correct and helps you come off as a professional:

 Is your contact information accurate?